mifmasterz/CustomTinyCLRLibraries/README.md

 # CustomTinyCLRLibraries
-this my own modification for TinyCLR 2
+this is my own modification for TinyCLR 2, don't use it for production